-On top of the obvious layer of interaction in real time performance of the system, continually developing and engaging with a interactive system over a long span of time requires a kind of interaction itself.
+On top of the obvious layer of interaction in real time performance of the system, continually developing and engaging with an interactive system over a long span of time requires a kind of interaction itself.
 It’s a process that involves two-way communication, allowing the possibility of feedback loops.
 Performing with them often suggest ideas for alterations, which themselves suggest new ways to perform, and so on.
 As described by Jorda (2005), “Music instruments are not only in charge of transmitting human expressiveness like passive channels.
 They are, with their feedback, responsible for provoking and instigating the performer through their own interfaces”.
-Even though alterations can be made at the mapping or synthesis algorithm layer, it’s influence nowhere greater and more noticeable than in the controller design level.
+Even though alterations can be made at the mapping or synthesis algorithm layer, it’s influence nowhere more noticeable than in the controller design level.

 Therefore, by trying to expand on existing models one is usually witness to the emergence of idiosyncratic approaches not only to controller design, but to music performance practices.
-Two paradigmatic examples are Michel Waisvisz The Hands and Laetitia Sonami’s Lady’s Gloves, both used controllers build from scratch by the composers.
+Two paradigmatic examples are Michel Waisvisz The Hands and Laetitia Sonami’s Lady’s Glove, both used controllers build from scratch by the composers and developed at STEIM, a center for research on electronic performance located in Amsterdam, Netherlands.
 By employing different approaches to harness hand and arm movements as musical gestures they both managed to develop decades long performance practices that involved multiple iterations of the controller, numerous pieces, and a multitude of approaches to live performance.

-The Lady’s Gloves had 5 versions, constructed by Sonami from 1991 to 2003.
+The Lady’s Glove had 5 versions, constructed by Sonami from 1991 to 2003.
 It started as a humorous commentary on male-centered apparel in the design of controllers, placing some hall effect sensors in each finger and a magnet in the palm.
-It evolved to be an arm-long thin lyca glove equipped with all kinds of sensors: accelerometers, ultrasonic receivers, resistive strips, to name only a few.
+It evolved to be an arm-long thin lycra glove equipped with all kinds of sensors: accelerometers, ultrasonic receivers, resistive strips, to name only a few.
 The analog signal is converted to MIDI, which is used to control anything from sonic material to motors and live video.
 Furthermore, she strived to control the music on multiple levels, from the individual sound to the structural elements of the piece.
 Being able to switch the focus on level and changing the degrees of freedom available to her, surrendering some control to the generative part of the system.
+This unlike Waisvisz’s The Hands, whose mapping scheme, as discussed below, allowed for more direct control of the sound

 Even if the controller is built or approached with a set of ideas, the feedback process of design-perform engenders new sets.
-What started with a idea of feminist interaction design came through the years to incorporate issues of communication and embodiment.
+What started with an idea of feminist interaction design came through the years to incorporate issues of communication and embodiment.
 According to the composer herself, “… I realize that my imagination is pretty much molded by the system I use.
 I don’t think as much how will I adapt my ideas to the instrument, but I realize that the instrument has already influenced what I envision.”
 (Rogers, 2010).
-In such cases the evolution of the system is somewhat paradoxical, what can in retrospective be considered almost a teleological development into the current form is entirely contingent on the whims of the composer and their relationship with it.
+In such cases the evolution of the system is somewhat paradoxical, what can in retrospect be considered almost a teleological development into the current form is entirely contingent on the whims of the composer and their relationship with it.
 It requires agency but also kind of surrendering and close attention to the requirements and issues suggested by the system itself.
 The controller, being the most visible and tangible part but the least flexible, is usually the clearest path of communication where new ideas are suggested.